 How to gain interest in Computer Science?

-Benjamin — “In the beginning, interest is about exposure.
+Instructor — “In the beginning, interest is about exposure.
 Exposure in a lot of different contexts, not just seeing games (ie. Candy Crush) and apps.
 But, things in everyday life, futuristic things (ie. self driving cars), and things that don’t seem so technical (ie. a movie, 3D rendering, analysis of a scientific problem).

-Benjamin — “So, students have a lot of different options for CS applications, like in Physics, Art, and Music.
+Instructor — “So, students have a lot of different options for CS applications, like in Physics, Art, and Music.
 And, they can create different games too.
 Students are not only learning programming, but also expressing themselves in a creative way.

 How do you gain fluency in Computer Science?

-Benjamin — “When we say we want the students to be fluent in CS, it’s the same as wanting them to be fluent in a language.
+Instructor — “When we say we want the students to be fluent in CS, it’s the same as wanting them to be fluent in a language.
 In the beginning, you’re just reading and seeing what’s going on.
 You can’t really write, and you certainly can’t interpret other people’s work and debug.
 It takes many years to gain fluency because fluency takes a lot of practice.
 That means that students use a lot of our teaching tools to be able to practice this discipline.
 They practice it live with instructors or at home.

 Leo — “So I’m going to be talking about how some of our students practice coding.
 One way is live with an instructor.
 We have a tool called the KTCODER, where students can write, review, and run code, all while an instructor is watching them live.
 The instructor can help them debug their code (find and solve problems in their code), give them advice, and make sure that they’re having a fun learning experience.